LucidtechAI/las-docs/quotas/README.md

 ## Quotas

-When using Lucidtech APIs you might encounter limits in how many total resources you may create and how many you may create every month.
-If you want to increase this limit please contact us at [support@lucidtech.ai](mailto:support@lucidtech.ai).
+When using Lucidtech APIs, you might encounter limits in how many total resources you can create and how many (TTNote: Unclear if there is a word missing here.
+First is 'how many total resources', second is 'how many __'?) you can create every month.
+If you want to increase these limits, please contact us at [support@lucidtech.ai](mailto:support@lucidtech.ai).

 #### Current default quotas